 2018: NASBR 48, bids solicited from the West region

 The North American Society for Bat Research invites bids for hosting the 2018 annual meeting of the society.
 Eligible states, provinces, and territories are those west of Ontario in Canada, US states west of the Mississippi, and all of Mexico (see map below).
 Intention to bid should be communicated to one of the Program Chairs (Gary Kwiecinski via Gary dot Kwiecinski at Scranton dot edu or Frank Bonaccorso via bonafrank at yahoo dot com).
 Program chairs will provide detailed advice on bid preparation.
-Bids must be submitted by June 1, 2015 to the NASBR Board of Directors Chair, Al Kurta (via akurta at emich dot edu).
+Bids must be submitted by June 1, 2015 to the Chair of the NASBR Board of Directors, Al Kurta (via akurta at emich dot edu).
 Support for locating suitable venues and obtaining hotel bids is available - contact Shahroukh Mistry (mistrysh at butte dot edu).
 Additional information can be found on this website at the Host a Future NASBR Meeting tab.
 The NASBR Board of Directors will evaluate bids and successful bids meeting the basic criteria of the society will be placed before the members of the society at the NASBR business meeting in Monterey for a vote of member preference.

 You can make donations to help support our society.
 By following the link below, you can donate to any of the following: